owncloud/ocis/services/invitations/README.md

 ### Keycloak

-The default (and currently only) backend used to handle Invitations is [Keycloak](https://www.keycloak.org/).
-Keycloak is an open source identity and access management (IAM) system that other OCIS services also support as an authentication and authorization backend.
+The default and currently only available backend used to handle Invitations is [Keycloak](https://www.keycloak.org/).
+Keycloak is an open source identity and access management (IAM) system which is also integrated by other OCIS services as an authentication and authorization backend.

 #### Realm configuration